ArifPeycal/ctf-cheatsheet/Forensics/README.md

 | 0Fh          | YThumbnail   | Vertical pixel count for thumbnail                             | (varies)              |

    - **JPEG Header Patching**:
-Modify the magic bytes and compare them with any normal JPEG file.
+Open hexeditor to change the magic bytes, compare the bytes with any normal JPEG sample.

 Corrupted file: